ashkonf/scotus-dataset/README.md

 ## Overview

 The Python SCOTUS Dataset repository combines trial transcripts from the [SCOTUS website](https://www.supremecourt.gov/oral_arguments/argument_transcript/) with structured case data from the [Supreme Court Database](http://scdb.wustl.edu/) (SCDB) at Washington University Law School to create comprehensive summaries of recent cases.
 These data are primarily used for building systems that predict SCOTUS decisions.

+## Relationship to the textbook chapter

+The companion [textbook chapter](https://www.elgaronline.com/edcollchap/edcoll/9781788972819/9781788972819.00015.xml) outlines how combining structured data from the Supreme Court Database with unstructured oral-argument transcripts can drive machine-learning research on Supreme Court outcomes.
+This repository puts that approach into practice by gathering those sources, cleaning them, and merging them into a unified dataset for modeling and analysis.

 ## Background